-- establishing procedures, as required under applicable law, for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters and the confidential and anonymous submission by employees of concerns regarding questionable accounting or auditing matters; and - reviewing the Company's annual audited financial statements, quarterly financial statements and disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Risk Factors" in the Company's filings to be filed with the SEC with management and the auditors, as appropriate.
+- conferring with management and the auditors, as appropriate, regarding the scop e, adequacy and effectiveness of internal control over financial reporting and disclosure controls and procedures; - establishing procedures, as required under applicable law, for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters and the confidential and anonymous submission by employees of concerns regarding questionable accounting or auditing matters; and - reviewing the Company's annual audited financial statements, quarterly financial statements and disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Risk Factors" in the Company's filings to be filed with the SEC with management and the auditors, as appropriate.

-Messrs.
-Berger and Cooper and Dr. Kauffman served as members of the Audit Committee during 2018, with Mr. Cooper serving as Chair of the committee.
-The Board also determined that Messrs.
-Berger and Cooper are each an "audit committee financial expert" within the meaning of the SEC regulations and applicable listing standards of Nasdaq.
-The Audit Committee met three times during the fiscal year ended December 31, 2018.
+Mr. Cooper, Mr. Berger and Dr. Kauffman served as members of the Audit Committee during 2019, with Mr. Cooper serving as Chair of the committee.
+In January 2020, the Board appointed Dr. Garner to the Audit Committee, and Dr. Kauffman stepped down from the Audit Committee.
+The Board has determined that Mr. Cooper and Mr. Berger are each an "audit committee financial expert" within the meaning of the SEC regulations and applicable listing standards of Nasdaq.
+The Audit Committee met four times during the fiscal year ended December 31, 2019.